Taofeek Ismaheel

-Taofeek Ajibade Ismaheel (born 16 July 2000) is a Nigerian professional footballer who plays as a striker for Belgian club Beveren, on loan from French club Lorient.
+Taofeek Ajibade Ismaheel (born 16 July 2000) is a Nigerian professional footballer who plays as a winger for Polish club Lech Poznań, on loan from Górnik Zabrze.

 Career

 Ismaheel started his career with Norwegian second tier side Skeid, where he suffered relegation to the Norwegian third tier.
+On 9 November 2020, he joined Fredrikstad, signing a three-year contract.
 Before the second half of 2021–22, Ismaheel signed for Lorient in the Ligue 1.
 Before the 2022 season, he was sent on loan to Norwegian club Vålerenga.
 On 2 April 2022, he debuted for Vålerenga in a 1–0 loss to Molde.

 On 10 August 2022, Ismaheel moved on loan to Beveren in the Belgian second tier.

+On 17 July 2024, Ismaheel moved to Polish Ekstraklasa club Górnik Zabrze on a three-year contract, for an undisclosed fee.

+On 1 September 2025, Ismaheel joined fellow Ekstraklasa club Lech Poznań on a season-long loan, with an option to make the move permanent.